Fellas, we need to talk about down there.

 Below we’ll take a look at why we’re focussing on some of these features.

-It goes without saying that having breathable boxers should be your biggest priority if you lead any kind of active lifestyle – whether your cycling around town or backpack, you want to keep as fresh as possible.
+It goes without saying that having breathable boxers should be your biggest priority if you lead any kind of active lifestyle – whether you’re cycling around town or backpacking, you want to keep as fresh as possible.
 Cotton is the one of the worst materials for allowing your skin to breathe, so keep an eye out for fabrics containing nylon, spandex, polyester or Merino wool – as these will fair much better in regulating your body temperature.